Report highlights are categorized into one of the three following groups: Making Progress, Areas of Concern, and Other Trends to Consider.

 Treatment

-• The proportion of patients aged 20 years and older diagnosed with localized/regional kidney cancer receiving partial nephrectomy has remained stable since 2012.
+- The proportion of patients aged 20 years and older diagnosed with localized/regional kidney cancer receiving partial nephrectomy has not increased since 2012.

 Life After Diagnosis